gepheum/soia/README.md

     do_something(user)
 ```

-If the item key is nested within another struct, you can chain the field names like so: `[item_type|a.b.c]`.
+If the item key is nested within another struct, you can chain the field names like so: `[Item|a.b.c]`.

 The key type must be a primitive type of an enum type.
 If it's an enum type, add `.kind` at the end of the key chain: